Computing & Data Science Research Guidance

 This section applies to research involving computers and occurring in single occupancy office space or shared (open‐plan) office space and research occurring in computational laboratories.
 Such research occurs across many schools and units at the University.

-Workplace coordinator(s) will use the building floor plan schematic to determine a density-based occupancy model for the building that ensures the minimum distanced scenario between 30% normal floor occupancy and preferred 10 feet of physical distancing (see Figure 1, above, for an example).
+Workplace coordinator(s) will use the building floor plan schematic to determine a density-based occupancy model for the building that ensures the required 6’ physical distance.
 The plan may include:

 - Reconfiguring / removing seating arrangements to allow a preferred 10 feet of physical distancing